 |Eligibility:||Applicant must be indigenous (including Native American, Alaska Native, Native Hawaiian, or Pacific Islander);

-an active member of NNABA, a regional American Indian Bar Association, or the National Native American Law Students Association;
+An active member of NNABA, a regional American Indian Bar Association, or the National Native American Law Students Association;

-intend to take a state bar examination in July 2021 or February 2022.
+Intend to take a state bar examination in July 2023 or February 2024.